Xiaomu Song, PhD

 I received BS and MS degrees in electrical engineering from Northwestern Polytechnical University, China, and a PhD in electrical engineering from Oklahoma State University.
 I was a staff system engineer at the Institute of Remote Sensing Equipment in Beijing, China, and a staff research engineer at Motorola Global Software Group in Beijing, China.

-My research interests include pattern recognition and machine learning, from fundamental modeling issues to multidisciplinary applications in biomedical imaging, signal/image processing, computer vision, bioinformatics, and remote sensing.
+Dr. Song’s research interests include pattern recognition and machine learning from fundamental modeling issues to multidisciplinary applications in robotic vision, artificial intelligence, brain-machine interface, biomedical imaging, multi-sensor fusion, and signal/image processing.

 - Song, Xiaomu and Suk-Chung Yoon.
 "Improving Brain-Computer Interface Classification Using Adaptive Common Spatial Patterns."
 Computers in Biology and Medicine 61 (2015): 150–160.